The Best Beauty Advent Calendars For Christmas 2023

 For most people, the countdown to Christmas starts on 1st December.
-But for beauty enthusiasts everywhere, the festive season begins when the earliest beauty advent calendar hits the shelves.
+But for beauty enthusiasts everywhere, the festive season begins when the earliest beauty advent calendar waitlist opens.

 That’ll be now, then.